Plus tips for spa cover repair, care, and replacement

 Prevent damage to your hot tub cover through regular maintenance.
 This includes keeping the vinyl clean; avoiding the buildup of rain, snow, or ice; and otherwise avoiding bearing too much weight on the hot tub cover, such as people sitting or climbing on it.
 We recommend using 303 Aerospace Protectant to clean the vinyl and protect it from cracking and fading due to sun exposure.

 Another way to make sure your cover lasts is to install a hot tub cover lifter.
 These make it easy to remove the cover, store it securely while the spa is in use, and put it back on when you’re done – essentially simplifying the on/off process to two steps.
 The less the cover is jostled over time, the better the chances of it staying in good shape and structurally sound.

 Hot Tub Cover Replacement

 If it’s time to replace your hot tub cover, we’ve got you covered.
-We can custom order a new one to the exact dimensions of your spa so it is a tight fit.
+Get started here.

 When ready, give us a call or stop by one of our 5 West Michigan locations to discuss a replacement hot tub cover.